EricPortela/FinalyticaApp-iOS/README.md

 Pswd: test123

-When logged in, try to search for the more established companies, to avoid bugs and crashes, i.e. AAPL, FB, BABA, TSLA, AMD etc.
+When logged in, try to search for the more established companies (to avoid bugs and crashes), i.e. AAPL, FB, BABA, TSLA, AMD etc.